mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 #### Remove the `parseISO` method

-The `parseISO` method have been removed.
+The `parseISO` method has been removed.
 You can directly use your date library:

 ```diff